kubeshop/monokle-cli/README.md

 Use it to prevent misconfigurations within Kustomize, Helm or default Kubernetes resources.
 The output is available as a SARIF file which you can upload to GitHub CodeScan.

-Monokle CLI allows integration with [Monokle Cloud](https://app.monokle.com/) to manage and enforce validation policies centrally for all your repos and pipelines.
+Monokle CLI allows for integration with [Monokle Cloud](https://app.monokle.com/) and [Monokle Enterprise](https://monokle.io/) to manage and enforce validation policies centrally for all your repos and pipelines.

 You can read more about Monokle CLI features and entire Monokle Ecosystem in [announcement blog-post](https://monokle.io/blog/monokle-cli-flexible-kubernetes-yaml-validation).